harshamsh/inventory-server/README.md

 ## Part of a Task by Neirfeno

-This repository is a part of a task assigned by Neirfeno to showcase the ability to implement a RESTful API with Express.js and MongoDB.
-The goal of this task is to demonstrate the understanding of building a backend for a web application and the ability to connect to a database.
+This repository is a part of a task assigned by Neirfeno to showcase the ability to implement a RESTful API with Express.js and MongoDB